Develop

 stdlib functions should follow these common patterns:

-exception: in some cases iterable doesn't make sense, e.g. spair() sorts the input by definition, so there is no reason for it to accept an iterable, because the input needs to be "hydrated", it can't operate on a "stream".
+Note: in some cases iterable doesn't make sense, e.g. spair() sorts the input by definition, so there is no reason for it to accept an iterable, because the input needs to be "reified"; it can't operate on a "stream".

-mimic the pairs() or ipairs() interface if the function is intended to be used in a "for" loop.
+Mimic the pairs() or ipairs() interface if the function is intended for use in a for-in loop.

 Interface conventions